 In the Elder’s house, we sit down for some tea.
 The silence is unbearable.
 The Elder raises his eyebrows.

-“Hester, I know this is against all etiquette.
-But can you please tell me the level of those two?”
+“Hester, I know this is against all etiquette, but can you please enlighten me about the level of those two?”

-“Usually, I would slap you for making such a request.
+“Usually, I would slap you for making such an irresponsible request.
 But this time, I suggest you simply ask the two in question.”

 Hester points to Hector and me.

-“I have an Analysis Ability, so if Hector is OK with that.
+“I have an Analysis skill, so if Hector is OK with that.
 I can tell you.”

 I look a Hector for confirmation.